Overweight? You Still Might Have Serious Fat DeficiencyUpdated: May 09, 2017healthy fats, Skin Health, weight loss

 - Low intake and/or poor absorption

 The obvious reason is simply not consuming enough of the right fats via diet, but it could also be an absorption issue.
 If you find that you have dry skin, and especially red bumps that appear on the back of your arms (also known as keratosis pilaris), this is a big sign of fat malabsorption.
 Another sign can also be if you notice your stools floating.
 This is because fat is buoyant, so if there is fat in stool, this is a sign that you are not absorbing it and rather it is being excreted by the body.
+Skip dry skin brushing in that situation as you can do more harm than help to your skin.

 - Poor conversion